 - Global Women in Management Program

-- WE Connect a not-for-profit global diversity organisation helps women-owned businesses
+- WE Connect a not-for-profit global diversity organisation that helps women-owned businesses

 - Solar Sister gives Nigerian and Tanzanian women-led businesses access to solar technology.